-In TRITON AP-EMAIL, use the Real-Time Monitor (Main > Status > Real-Time Monitor) and the message queue options on the Main > Message Management pages to view and control email traffic in various default and user-configured message queues.
+In Forcepoint Email Security, use the Real-Time Monitor (Main > Status > Real-Time Monitor) and the message queue options on the pages Main > Message Management to view and control email traffic in various default and user-configured message queues.
 Messages can be isolated (quarantined) so that administrators and end users can decide what to do with them, or those messages can be delivered or dropped.